 Department heads (or designees) may authorize payment of reasonable moving and relocation expenses for new faculty and staff members as part of an offer of employment.
 Authorization for payment of moving expenses above $3,500 requires approval from the appropriate dean/vice president (or designee).
 (See also III-9 Hiring and Appointments; BRPM 2.1.4Q.)

 Payment may be authorized for full-time faculty and institutional officials, professional and scientific and other full-time employees who are comparable in rank to assistant professor (P&S pay level 5) or above.
 Relocation expenses for full-time employees not defined above may be granted by specific approval of the appropriate dean/director or their designee.
 Local moves (less than 50 miles) for current employees or employees new to the University are ineligible.
 Relocation expenses should be determined with the new faculty or staff member during the hiring process and the amount must be included in the candidate’s accepted offer letter or amended offer letter (does not require signatures).

-The Beltmann Relocation Group will continue to serve as the University’s preferred vendor, however, the contract will be between the employee and Beltmann.
-The employee must work directly with Beltmann and identify that they are joining the University of Iowa.
-800-859-4440 or BeltmannMoves@Beltmann.com.
-Employees may also select other vendors.
+For contact information for the University’s preferred vendor, please see the Household Relocation Services website.
+Please note that the moving contract will be between the employee and the vendor.
+The employee must work directly with the preferred vendor and identify that they are joining the University of Iowa.
+Employees may also select other vendors at their discretion.